shaiyuva/Codemonk-Assessments/README.md

 # Codemonk-Assessments
-Tasks consist of EDA and Deep learning fashion prediction model
+Tasks consist of EDA and Statsistical analaysis